-Our next class will be today at 8PM.
+Our next class will be on Wednesday, June 14th at 8PM.

 WhatsApp Fred if this is your first class.